 Where the heck was Aabec, Michigan?

 Michigan Place Names, by Walter Romig, states that Curran Everts served as the first and only postmaster of Aabec in Antrim County from April 19, 1895, to May 12, 1896.
-David M. Ellis’ Michigan Postal History – The Post Offices also notes the post office’s existence, but the location is not noted on this map.
+David M. Ellis’ Michigan Postal History – The Post Offices also notes the post office’s existence, but the location is not noted on his map.
 No map has been found that shows the short-lived town’s location, but I believe I have found the location.

 Findagrave.com states that Curran Everts was born on June 13, 1816, in Logan, Schuyler County, New York.
 Curran married twice, first to Mary Dickerson, then to Esther Ann Dickens.
 He lived most of his life in Schuyler County, New York, but moved to Antrim County, Michigan just prior to 1880.
 Curran died in Antrim County on April 15, 1896.
 Where he was buried is unknown, and its possible that his spouse Ester provided postmaster duties for the four weeks following his death.